jjelosua/botillo/csvjson/README.md

     $ csvjson --lat latitude --lon longitude --k slug --crs EPSG:4269 -i 4 examples/test_geo.csv

-Apart from being an amazing and really useful library, the documentation is just as good, so please dive in and use it, I promise you want regret it.
+Apart from being an amazing and really useful library, the documentation is just as good, so please dive in and use it, I promise you won't regret it.

 #### External links